norcams/winch/docs/monitoring_openstack.rst

 Kibana WIP
 ----------

 Kibana is a frontend to Elasticsearch and visualizes the information gathered with Logstash.
 When starting Kibana for the first time make sure to setup the index pattern, which in this case is *logstash-**.
 Without an index pattern no data will be visible.

-WIP
+I first wanted to publish some dashboards in the branch on Github, but this process ended up being a whole lot of work.
+It's probably best that the intended users setup the dashboards themselves and configure them to their needs.

 **Kibana summary**

-* Installed with a Puppet module and a `manifest file <https://github.com/norcams/winch/blob/stable/icehouse-centos6-monitoring/puppet/manifests/logstash.pp>`_
+* Installed with a Puppet module and a `Logstash manifest file <https://github.com/norcams/winch/blob/stable/icehouse-centos6-monitoring/puppet/manifests/logstash.pp>`_
 * Installed alongside with `Logstash <https://github.com/norcams/winch/blob/stable/icehouse-centos6-monitoring/docs/monitoring_openstack.rst#logstash>`_ and `Elasticsearch <https://github.com/norcams/winch/blob/stable/icehouse-centos6-monitoring/docs/monitoring_openstack.rst#elasticsearch>`_
 * Needs a running Elasticsearch cluster in order to run
 * Runs at port 5601